DTaP-IPV/Hib vaccine

 DTaP-IPV/Hib vaccine is a 5-in-1 combination vaccine that protects against diphtheria, tetanus, whooping cough, polio, and Haemophilus influenzae type B.

 Its generic name is "diphtheria and tetanus toxoids and acellular pertussis adsorbed, inactivated poliovirus and haemophilus B conjugate vaccine", and it is also known as DTaP-IPV-Hib.

 Uses

 DTaP-IPV/Hib vaccine is administered to young children to immunise against diphtheria, tetanus, pertussis, poliomyelitis, and diseases caused by Haemophilus influenzae type B.

 Formulations

 A branded formulation marketed in the United States is Pentacel, manufactured by Sanofi Pasteur.

 Pentacel is known in the UK and Canada as Pediacel.
+In April 2024, Sanofi discontinued Pediacel in Canada, transitioning to Pentacel.

 An equivalent vaccine marketed in the UK and Canada by GlaxoSmithKline is Infanrix IPV + Hib.
 This is a two-part vaccine.
 The DTaP-IPV component is supplied as a sterile liquid, which is used to reconstitute lyophilized (freeze-dried) Hib vaccine.

 Pentaxim is a liquid formulation marketed by Sanofi Pasteur.